check-spelling/check-spelling/README.md

 * branch - for git urls
 * `./` - if you don't need an extra nesting layer
 * directory - especially for sharing a general bucket across multiple projects

+##### timeframe

+Used by the **schedule** action.
+Any open pull requests from another repository will be checked, and if the commit is within that timeframe, it will be processed.

 #### Files